 - The reason why Britta wants Blade is explored throughout the episode, and shown to be unhealthy on her part.

-- Blade himself is something of a variation on the standard 'bad boy' type, in that he's (on the surface at least) quite affable, pleasant and laid back, making it easy to understand why someone would be initially drawn to him without realizing his inner self-centredness rather than if he was obviously signposted as a complete dickhead from the start.
-It's also revealed that Blade has brain damage that means he can never feel shame - so he literally doesn't and can't care about anyone other than himself; he's a bad boy because he literally can't help himself.
+- Blade himself is something of a variation on the standard bad boy type, in that he's quite affable, pleasant and laid back — his unpleasantness is at best an Informed Attribute.
+It's also revealed that Blade has brain damage that means he can never feel shame — he simply doesn't care about how others view him.

 - Parodied with Annie, who clearly experiences this to a much lesser degree than Britta (even if, given her obvious interest in Jeff, she's not entirely free from it) — she just cannot figure out that the meaner the texts from 'Blade' get, the more turned on by them Britta is.